-C.J. and Renee Bergmen have been married for fourteen years.
+C.J. and Renee Bergmen have been married for fifteen years.
 They have two children: Keane and August.

 C.J. and Renee’ started Citizens Church because they have a burden to be part of a diverse, multigenerational, multiethnic church that serves the least of these, pursues health, and is a safe place for those who are hurting.

 Dave and Maggie have been married for ten years, serving together in ministry.
 They have three children: Shepherd, Trinity, and Lucy.

 In 2011, Dave and Maggie visited family in San Francisco and ran the San Francisco Half Marathon.
 The course started downtown, ran out and back across the Golden Gate Bridge, and ended at Golden Gate Park, offering a beautiful tour of the city.
 In just one day, they were both captured and burdened for San Francisco.
 It’s a wonderful place lost to the God who created its wonder.

 After pastoring in Houston for five years, they finally moved to the city in 2014 to plant a church.
 That church (King's Cross) joined Citizens Church in 2017.
 Dave and Maggie earnestly believe the gospel of Jesus empowers broken people to flourish and want to be part of a gospel church where all types of broken people flourish.